A Brief History of Gondwana Alive

 - JMA continues work on Africa Alive Corridors.

-- GA’s growth reaches a ceiling without capital reserves.
+- GA’s growth limited without a capital reserve.

 - Zoom meeting (of Directors); Tracey Phillips, John Anderson, Richard Cock, Ivan Groenhof.